alisw/alibuild/docs/troubleshooting.markdown

     sw/BUILD/boost-latest/log

-Note that when running `aliBuild --debug` the output is also echoed in your current terminal.
+Note that when running `bits --debug` the output is also echoed in your current terminal.

 ## Common issues

 ### I have an error while compiling AliPhysics / AliRoot.

-Notice that in general this kind of errors are not really aliBuild related, but they are genuine issues in either AliRoot and AliPhysics.
+Notice that in general this kind of errors are not really bits related, but they are genuine issues in either AliRoot and AliPhysics.
 To get the accurate and fastest feedback, the "best practice" is to do the following:

 - Make sure you have the latest version of both AliPhysics **and** AliRoot.
 If not, update to it and rebuild.
-Most likely someone else has already noticed your problem and fixed it. aliBuild will actually remind you of doing so if you are using master.
+Most likely someone else has already noticed your problem and fixed it. bits will actually remind you of doing so if you are using master.
 - If you still have a message, read what the error log for your package is saying and try to extract the first error.
 In general you can simply